Holland Park School issued termination warning notice after ‘inadequate’ Ofsted

 The recommended United Learning partnering will be scrutinised at an advisory board of education experts, on July 21.

-A final recommendation will then be made to Baroness Barran, the minister for the school system, who will take the ultimate decision.
+Baroness Barran, the minister for the school system, will then take the ultimate decision.

-But the council is considering making a £1million loan to KAA to show it has the resources to form a multi-academy trust with Holland Park School.
+But the council is considering making a £1 million loan to KAA to show it has the resources to form a multi-academy trust with Holland Park School, a document signed off by the borough’s executive director of children’s services, Sarah Newman, dated July 6, shows.

-A document signed off by the borough’s executive director of children’s services Sarah Newman, dated July 6, states: “This report recommends that the leadership team agree, in principle, to a loan of up to £1 million over there years to Kensington Aldridge Academy (KAA) to support the necessary resourcing of the establishment of a local multi-academy trust between Holland Park School and (KAA).”

 It claims “approximately 400 parents have collectively sought to challenge” the possible United Learning takeover, since the board of governors announced it was their “preferred” multi-academy trust partner in March.